-If you want to create lifelong memories, look no further than Colorado's seven National Monuments.
-Whether you're interested in fossils, geology, ancient peoples or the lore of the gold rush, the National Parks Service has set aside areas of interest in Colorado you simply can't miss.
+If you want to create lifelong memories, look no further than Colorado's eight National Monuments.
+Whether you're interested in fossils, geology, ancient peoples or the lore of the gold rush, the National Parks Service and Bureau of Land Management in Colorado have set aside areas of national interest you simply can't miss.

 Why Go?: Picturesque Colorado lives here.
 Don't blink, because with colorfully striated cliff walls, rock arches, high mesas and ample wildlife, there's a magnificent sight everywhere you look in the Colorado National Monument.